Dying Light 2: Bloody Ties Review

 Now, these rewards will sound great if you are starting the DLC as a low-level player, but high-level and experienced players should not expect them to be better than something they already have.
 Even the new weapon introduced does seem unique at first, but its novelty quickly wears off as the modifications available for it are limited in scope and underwhelming.

 Despite being the main focus of the DLC, the gameplay, unfortunately, remains the same.
-The base game had some neat gameplay mechanics with all the parkour, but compared to the original Dying Light it felt lackluster.
-The physics were underwhelming and the parrying and dodging mechanics felt awkward.
+The base game had some neat gameplay mechanics with all the parkour, but compared to the original Dying Light, it felt lackluster.
+The physics were underwhelming, and the parrying and dodging mechanics felt awkward.
 These flaws have become more rampant in the DLC as you are continuously thrown into combat.
-Thus I do not have much praise to give it.

 Visuals And Performance